WHO DO NOT NEED A VISA TO VISIT ESTONIA?

 IS IT POSSIBLE TO APPLY FOR A VISA AT THE BORDER?

-For more detailed information please turn to the Representation where you plan to apply for the visa.
+For further information please turn directly to the representation where you intend to apply for a visa.

-WHAT TYPE OF VISAS YOU HAVE?
-STUDY VISA?
-BUSINESS VISA?
+WHAT TYPE OF VISA SHOULD I APPLY FOR?
+A STUDY VISA?
+A BUSINESS VISA?

-TO WHICH COUNTRIES CAN I TRAVEL ON THE BASIS OF MY UNIFORM SCHENGEN VISA?
+WHERE CAN I TRAVEL WITH A UNIFORM SCHENGEN VISA?

 HOW LONG BEFORE THE START OF THE INTENDED VISIT SHOULD I APPLY?